PLC-Programmer/PLC-Programmer.github.io/(A) Hello world with the Scala code runner in Windows 11.md

 #### b/ JDK and JVM

-I've JDK version 23 installed on my PC: https://docs.oracle.com/en/java/javase/23/install/overview-jdk-installation.html
+I've JDK version 17 installed on my PC (see outputs above).
 But I think the exact version doesn't really matter at this point.
 So, the latest JDK version 24 should also work: https://docs.oracle.com/en/java/javase/24/index.html

 I have these paths included in my Windows _PATH_ environment variable: